tamirwaleed/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete deletes the file betty 9-firstdirdeletion deletes the directory my_first_directory that is in the /tmp directory 10-back moves to the previous dir
+11-lists shows files in current,parent and /boot in long formats and includeds hidden files